 Wobbly tables

-Tuesday 9 January 2007This is close to 18 years old.
+Tuesday 9 January 2007This is almost 18 years old.
 Be careful.

 At dinner the other night, our table wobbled.
 While the waitress fetched a wedge to stabilize it, I told my fellow diners about an applicable mathematical proof: If the legs of a table are even, but the table wobbles because of an uneven floor surface, then rotating the table will always find a position where all four legs are touching the ground.